Algorithmically Fair Maximization of Multiple Submodular Objective Functions and Implications to Constrained Fair Division: The Effectiveness of Greedy Policies for Monotone Objectives

 A reasonable question at this point is whether this is a strong benchmark in general.
-The answer is both yes and no!
-On one hand, we get a EF1-type guarantee for any agent who chooses greedily, no matter what other agents do.
-Despite the fact that the Round-Robin allocation protocol is known to produce EF1 allocations for agents with additive valuation functions and no constraints, Theorems \ref{thm:greedy_monotone_ef1} and \ref{thm:greedy_monotone_cardinality_ef1} are non-trivial and have implications on constrained fair division; see Section \ref{app:fairness}.
+The answer is that \textit{it depends} on our objective.
+On one hand, as we will show below, we get an EF1-type guarantee for any agent who chooses greedily, no matter what other agents do.
+On the other hand, it is possible for an agent to improve by a linear factor by choosing items more carefully; we postpone this discussion until Example \ref{ex:opt_vs_greedy}.

+Despite the fact that the Round-Robin allocation protocol is known to produce EF1 allocations for agents with additive valuation functions and no constraints, Theorems \ref{thm:greedy_monotone_ef1} and \ref{thm:greedy_monotone_cardinality_ef1} below are far from trivial and have immediate implications to constrained fair division; see Corollaries \ref{cor:fairness_p-system} and \ref{cor:fairness_cardinality} below.
 Note that Theorem \ref{thm:greedy_monotone_cardinality_ef1} is tight, as it is known that Round-Robin as an algorithm cannot guarantee more than $0.5$-EF1 for submodular valuation functions even without constraints \citep{AmanatidisBL0R23}.